geudde/attic-chest/pages/02.season-1/10.meeting-10/02.cicada/docs.md

 <div class="author">Communicated by Mr Flaxman</div>

-Favour’d Cicada! thou, whose transient days
+Favour’d cicada! thou, whose transient days
-The ambrosial tears of balmy Morn sustain!
+The ambrosial tears of balmy morn sustain!
-Contented on thy native Woods to gaze,
+Contented on thy native woods to gaze,
 No thought aspiring fills thy breast with pain.

 As Ceres’ Herald, comes thy artless song
-With welcome sounds the Peasant’s ear to greet,
+With welcome sounds the peasant’s ear to greet,
-And while thou rov’st the yellow Meads among
+And while thou rov’st the yellow meads among
-No Sportsman proud dare rifle thy retreat.
+No sportsman proud dare rifle thy retreat.

-Thou scorn’st the Peasant’s riches to destroy
+Thou scorn’st the peasant’s riches to destroy
 To prey on others’ wealth ne’er gave thee joy
-Benignant, vocal, unoffending Fly!
+Benignant, vocal, unoffending fly!
-Blissful thou liv’st while Summer-suns appear
+Blissful thou liv’st while summer-suns appear
-Peaceful thou die’st, ere wintry Storms be near,
+Peaceful thou die’st, ere wintry storms be near,
 A death so tranquil, scarcely *is to die*!

 S.